SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

 ## Frequently Asked Questions

 **Q1: How do I change the base URL for the WhatsApp link?**
-A1: Navigate to `Settings > UTM Grabber` and update the base URL in the provided field.
+A1: Navigate to `Settings > SearchKings Africa UTM Grabber` and update the base URL in the provided field.

 **Q2: How do I make the WhatsApp button appear on every page?**
 A2: Add the shortcode `[ska_utm_grabber_anchor]` to a template file that is included on all pages, such as `footer.php` or `header.php`.

+**Q3: How do I dynamically update links with UTM parameters?**
+A3: Add the specified class (default: `sudonim-link`) to any links you want to be dynamically updated.

 ## License